-(ii) COURSE ENROLLMENTS BY EACH PARTICIPANT USING LOCAL CODING

-3 SEC.
+- 1 agrees to provide or does not agree to provide the instruction for - 2 each portion of instruction included in the request. - 3 SEC.
 167B.
-(1) NOT LATER THAN AUGUST 1, 2018, AND NOT LATER 4 THAN AUGUST 1 OF EACH SUBSEQUENT YEAR, A DISTRICT OR INTERMEDIATE 5 DISTRICT THAT OPERATES A SCHOOL VIOLENCE TIP LINE SHALL REPORT TO 6 THE ATTORNEY GENERAL ON THE OPERATION OF THE TIP LINE.
-THE 7 INFORMATION REPORTED MUST INCLUDE AT LEAST ALL OF THE FOLLOWING, 8 FOR THE PURPOSES OF STUDYING BEST PRACTICES:

-9 (A) WHETHER THE TIP LINE OPERATES 24 HOURS A DAY.

-10 (B) WHETHER THE TIP LINE IS CONNECTED TO LOCAL LAW 11 ENFORCEMENT.

-12 (C) THE TYPE AND DURATION OF TRAINING FOR PERSONNEL WHO13 OPERATE THE TIP LINE.

-(2) A DISTRICT OR INTERMEDIATE DISTRICT SHALL ANNUALLY DESIGNATE AT LEAST 1, BUT NO MORE THAN 2, EMPLOYEES AS THE SCHOOL OFFICIALS WHO WILL RECEIVE INFORMATION UNDER SECTION 3(4) OF THE STUDENT SAFETY ACT, 2013 PA 183, MCL 752.913, AND SHALL PROVIDE THE ATTORNEY GENERAL WITH THE CONTACT INFORMATION FOR THE DESIGNATED SCHOOL OFFICIALS THAT ALLOWS THE DESIGNATED SCHOOL OFFICIALS TO RECEIVE INFORMATION 24 HOURS A DAY, 365 DAYS A YEAR.
+(1) NOT LATER THAN AUGUST 1, 2018, AND NOT LATER - 4 THAN AUGUST 1 OF EACH SUBSEQUENT YEAR, A DISTRICT OR INTERMEDIATE - 5 DISTRICT THAT OPERATES A SCHOOL VIOLENCE TIP LINE SHALL REPORT TO - 6 THE ATTORNEY GENERAL ON THE OPERATION OF THE TIP LINE.
+THE - 7 INFORMATION REPORTED MUST INCLUDE AT LEAST ALL OF THE FOLLOWING, - 8 FOR THE PURPOSES OF STUDYING BEST PRACTICES: - 9 (A) WHETHER THE TIP LINE OPERATES 24 HOURS A DAY. - 10 (B) WHETHER THE TIP LINE IS CONNECTED TO LOCAL LAW - 11 ENFORCEMENT. - 12 (C) THE TYPE AND DURATION OF TRAINING FOR PERSONNEL WHO - 13 OPERATE THE TIP LINE. - 14 (2) A DISTRICT OR INTERMEDIATE DISTRICT SHALL ANNUALLY - 15 DESIGNATE AT LEAST 1, BUT NO MORE THAN 2, EMPLOYEES AS THE SCHOOL - 16 OFFICIALS WHO WILL RECEIVE INFORMATION UNDER SECTION 3(4) OF THE - 17 STUDENT SAFETY ACT, 2013 PA 183, MCL 752.913, AND SHALL PROVIDE THE - 18 ATTORNEY GENERAL WITH THE CONTACT INFORMATION FOR THE DESIGNATED - 19 SCHOOL OFFICIALS THAT ALLOWS THE DESIGNATED SCHOOL OFFICIALS TO - 20 RECEIVE INFORMATION 24 HOURS A DAY, 365 DAYS A YEAR. - 21 Sec.

-Sec.
 169a.
-(1) A board member, official, or employee of a district or intermediate district shall not interfere with the right or ability of PROVIDE ANY INFORMATION RECEIVED FROM the Michigan schools for the deaf and blind to provide information about the ITS residential program among TO parents and guardians of pupils or WHO ARE DEAF, DEAF-BLIND, OR HARD OF HEARING AND TO ANY residents of the district or intermediate district WHO REQUEST THE
+(1) A board member, official, or employee of a - 22 district or intermediate district shall not interfere with the - 23 right or ability of PROVIDE ANY INFORMATION RECEIVED FROM the - 24 Michigan schools for the deaf and blind to provide information - 25 about the-ITS residential program among-TO parents and guardians of - 26 pupils or WHO ARE DEAF, DEAF-BLIND, OR HARD OF HEARING AND TO ANY - 27 residents of the district or intermediate district WHO REQUEST THE